gerolvr/StargazerDiary/README.md

 ## Astronomical Data
 The user can search an astronomical object by name and get as results:
-- The coordinates of the object to set up the telescope.
+- The coordinates of the object.
-- A planetarium view to help him visually locate the object in the sky
+- A planetarium view to help him visually locate the object in the sky (from [VirtualSky](https://github.com/slowe/VirtualSky), hosted locally on a Nginx web server).
-- An optical view.
+- An optical view (from [Wikisky[(http://www.wikisky.org/)).
 The planetarium and optical views are embedded iframes.

 ![AstroData](https://raw.githubusercontent.com/gerolvr/StargazerDiary/master/pictures/astrodatasearch.png "AstroData")